Tydium/MTVehicles-Bedrock-Pack/README.md

 # MTVehicles-Bedrock-Pack
 A fully converted geyser resource pack for the MTVehicles plugin.
+As far as I'm concerned everything should be working (sounds, textures, models, and inventory icons.)

 ## Setup
 This setup is intended for users who already have the MTVehicles/Geyser plugin inside of their server.
 Please make sure you set that up first before attempting this.